davidpneal/powershell/README.md

 A pair of tools to help manage cryptolocker threats.

 ### CryptoBlocker
-Not yet complete.
 This script builds on the work at https://fsrm.experiant.ca/ and will automatically deny share permissions to a user if it looks like they are performing a cryptolocker attack.
+The SMB cmdlets the script uses requires Server 2012 or newer.
+The script controls access by adding deny ACE's on the share permissions; if your workflow uses share denies to restrict individual user access to a share, these might inadvertently get removed.

+The script is setup as follows:
+* Following the instructions at https://fsrm.experiant.ca/ setup the file screens in passive mode with no email notification.
+Be sure the CryptoBlockerTemplate is set to log file violations using the default log message.
+This message can be changed, but the script will need to be modified since it extracts information from the log message.
+* The script is run by a scheduled task triggered by an event (8215).
+This can be manually setup or added by importing the CryptoBlocker Trigger Task xml file included in the repo.
+If you plan on using the included xml, be sure to change the two DOMAIN\administrator strings to an account that has admin rights on the server.
+* Edit the email configuration in the script and copy it to the server.
+The script by default is setup to located at C:\scripts\

 ### Remove-CryptoBlocker
 A tool to unlock a user account (remove share deny ACE's) once the machine has been verified to be clean.